RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 ## Considerations

-- **response** - Our custom hook wants be a function, that accepts two arguments, although only the first argument is required.
+- **response** - Our custom hook wants to be a function, that accepts two arguments, although only the first argument is required.
 The first argument is the `URL` of the remote source, and it should be a `string`.
-The second argument, if present is the `header` and so should be always an `object`.
-This header can contain information like setting the `method` to `POST`, `UPDATE`, `DELETE` etc, setting the `body`, supplying `tokens` etc. When the data is return, it should be an `object`.
+The second argument, if present is the `header` and so should always be an `object`.
+This header can contain information like setting the `method` to `POST`, `UPDATE`, `DELETE` etc., setting the `body`, supplying `tokens` etc. When the data is return, it should be an `object`.

 - **error** - We need to consider what happens if the server is down and there is an error.
-This should be an error `object`.
+An error `object` should be returned.

-- **isLoading** - We should also note that making a request to an external data source such as a `REST_API` is asynchronous, and so we need to be able to handle the `load-state` (whether it is loading or is loaded).
-Due to its nature it should be a `boolean`.
+- **isLoading** - We should also note that requesting an external data source such as a `REST_API` is asynchronous, and so we need to be able to handle the `load-state` (whether it is loading or is loaded).
+Due to its nature, it should be a `boolean`.

 Just so we are aware of what we are trying to achieve, type the following into our terminal: